coderefinery/testing/guide.md

 - Motivate tests as a way of documenting use
 - Motivate tests as a support for further code development

-These are valid points, but does not move "Testing" from the domain of something "we should do", to the domain of "what we always do".
-This is currently a weakness of the lesson (a point for discussion).

 The examples work quite well.
 The pytest example can be done as type along.
 During the wrap up of the example with Travis, it is useful to